Nvdtn19/peagameplay-pvz2c-english-patch/README.md

 - **This mod is compatible with both iOS and Android.** However, iOS has some limitations and the installation method might be complicated for some users.

 ## Features
-- Translated texts from Chinese to English in-game.
+- This mod includes 2 variants: English patch Lite and English patch Plus Edition. *Lite edition only includes translated texts in-game and lightest, while Plus edition offer more extra features but heavier.*
-- Translated texts in-game use Cafeteria font, same as the international version.
+- Translated texts in-game use Cafeteria font, same as the international version. **More fonts are available in the English patch Plus Edition.**
-- Some extra features. **(Only available in the English patch Plus Edition)**
+- Some extra features.

 > **Note:**
 > This translation is not a fully completed product.
 However, it's worth noting that this mod has successfully translated the most important aspects such as plants and quests, enhancing your understanding of the game.